 Q: I am an undocumented student (not a citizen of the United States) and am in foster care.
 Do I qualify for any financial aid in Washington?

 Eligibility for several Washington State financial aid programs has expanded to include students who are ineligible for federal financial aid due to immigration status.
-Students who meet individual program, income, or residency requirements for the State Need Grant, the College Bound Scholarship, State Work Study or the Passport to College Scholarship should complete the Washington Application for State Financial Aid (WASFA).
+Students who meet individual program, income, or residency requirements for the Washington College Grant (formerly known as the State Need Grant), the College Bound Scholarship, State Work Study or the Passport to College Scholarship should complete the Washington Application for State Financial Aid (WASFA).

 Q: What scholarship and grant programs are available to me if I decide to attend college outside of Washington State?